evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

 My own simple definition of what a builder pattern does, is just that its builder class replaces the setters.
+And this is great when a complex object needs to create several different representations.
+Using the same construction proccess.

 To make this happen